Key Takeaways:

 Adaptability means staying flexible and responsive in the face of new challenges or tools, like AI, automation, or unexpected shifts in workload.
 It’s no longer a bonus trait; it’s a core competency.

-Quick Tip: Dedicate 15 minutes a day to learn a new app, tool, or trend in your field.
-Small daily progress builds long-term flexibility.
+Quick Tip: Dedicate some time (max.
+1 hour) a day to learn a new app, tool, or trend in your field.
+Small, consistent learning builds long-term flexibility.

 Whether it’s writing emails, participating in virtual meetings, or resolving team conflicts, communication touches every aspect of work.
 Clear communication ensures smoother collaboration and fewer misunderstandings.